digimat/digimat-bac0/README.rst

     >>> point.isOff()
     >>> point.label
     >>> point.labels
+    >>> point.value=1
+    >>> point.value='on'

     # for multiState values
     >>> point.state
     >>> point.label
     >>> point.labels
+    >>> point.value
+    >>> point.value=2

 A device automatically refresh it's points every 15s (the device's polling time could be specified at object creation/declaration).
 You can stop this with device.pollStop() or adjust the polling period with device.poll(60).
 This is the device polling global setting.
 Every point may also be polled individually with point.poll(10) and point.pollStop().
-Of course you may wish to set an individual poll for each point of the device with deice.points.poll(60).
+Of course you may wish to set an individual poll for each point of the device with device.points.poll(60).
 But a global device.poll() is a more efficient way to do it.
 Refresh may also be done throug COV (Change Of Value) mechanism.
 By default, COV is not enabled on a device.
 You can enable COV subscriptions on a point with point.cov(), and disable it with point.covCancel().
 This can also be done on each points with device.points.cov().
 By default, the COV timeout is set to 300s.
 The poll and/or COV mechanism ensure the autorefresh of the points values.
 If needed, a point can be refreshed manually with point.refresh().
 As suspected, the device.refresh() or device.points.refresh() does this globally.

 If a *BACPoint* object doesn't expose something that would be useful, either ask it (we will try to add this support) or use the underlying ._bac0point object which is the BAC0's `Point object <https://bac0.readthedocs.io/en/latest/BAC0.core.devices.html#BAC0.core.devices.Points.Point>`_ associated to this point.